 Over the last few years, I’ve boosted my Credit Score from a 435 to almost 750.
 In my early 20s, I made the worst possible financial decisions, and I paid for it for years before I decided to turn things around.
 I learned the hard way why a credit score is important, and how to fix it.
 So I wanted to share the mistakes I’ve made, so you can avoid them – or correct them if you’ve gotten into a similar situation.
 Here are the 7 Giant Credit Mistakes I’ve made.

 Disclaimer: This post contains affiliate links.
-If you make a purchase using one of these links I will receive a small commission, this comes at no cost to you.
+If you make a purchase using one of my links I will receive a small commission, this comes at no cost to you.
 Thank you for supporting this blog.

 1. Not Paying Attention to My Credit Score.